rx-angular/rx-angular/libs/template/README.md

 ## Description

 This package is all about rendering.
-There ear 2 things that need to pe understood:
+There are 2 things that need to be understood:

 - usage of directives, pipes and operators
 - understanding the rendering strategies